The New England Journal of Medicine May 04, 2000

 Multicenter, US

-Population Adult patients with acute lung injury (ALI) or acute respiratory distress syndrome (ARDS), defined as having a PaO2/FiO2 ratio of 300 or less and bilateral pulmonary infiltrates on chest radiograph.
+Population Intubated and mechanically ventilated adults with acute lung injury (ALI) or acute respiratory distress syndrome (ARDS), defined by a PaO2/FiO2 ratio ≤ 300, bilateral infiltrates on chest radiography, and no clinical evidence of left atrial hypertension.

-Intervention Low tidal volume ventilation protocol with initial tidal volume of 6 mL/kg predicted body weight and plateau pressure limit of 30 cm H2O.
+Intervention Low tidal volume (lung-protective) ventilation: initial tidal volume of 6 mL/kg of predicted body weight, adjusting to maintain a plateau airway pressure of 30 cm H2O or less.

-Comparator Traditional ventilation protocol with initial tidal volume of 12 mL/kg predicted body weight and plateau pressure limit of 50 cm H2O.
+Comparator Traditional tidal volume ventilation: initial tidal volume of 12 mL/kg of predicted body weight, adjusting to maintain a plateau airway pressure of 50 cm H2O or less.

-Outcome Death before discharge home and the number of days without ventilator use during the first 28 days post-randomization.
+Outcome Death before discharge home breathing without assistance and the number of ventilator-free days from day 1 to day 28.

 Study Limitations